 Product: Red Hat Enterprise Linux OpenStack Platform

-Updated python-django packages that fix a security issue are now
+Updated python-django packages that fix one security issue are now

-security impact.
-A Common Vulnerability Scoring System (CVSS) base
+impact.
+A Common Vulnerability Scoring System (CVSS) base score, which

 2. Relevant releases/architectures: